Photo Credit: Esther Vargas, Creative Commons via Flickr.com

 1. Subject Lines – A Reporter’s Guidepost

-Sure, creative subject lines attract attention.
+Be sure your subject lines are attention grabbing.
+If you need tips for writing better subject lines, go to this blog post.
 Stick to that subject line, with slight alterations as you continue your email communications, so journalists know what to look for when searching for your updates and responses in their inboxes.

 For example, if your pitch is “St. Patrick’s Day Party Ideas,” keep those words in your subject line throughout your communications:

-Confirming: Interview w/ John Doe – St. Patrick’s Day Party Ideas
+Confirming: Interview – St. Patrick’s Day Party Ideas

-Answers to your follow-up Qs – St. Patrick’s Day Party Ideas
+Answers to your Qs – St. Patrick’s Day Party Ideas

 Avoid meaningless subject lines such as “Following up.”
 Reporters are writing several stories daily.
 Don’t assume they’ll remember your client’s topic by spotting your name.

 Be efficient and mindful of their stuffed inbox.
-Give them all the information they’ll need in just one email.
-Otherwise, they might miss something.
+Give them all the information – press releases, links to photos, bios, headshots — in just one email.
+Otherwise, you are forcing them to dig through their inboxes to find your stuff and they are likely to miss something.

 3. Follow the KISS Rule (Keep it Simple, Sweetie)

-My rule of thumb is to write and organize an email to a reporter with the same care that you would give to writing a message to your CEO.
+My rule of thumb is to write and organize an email to a reporter with the same care you’d give to writing your CEO.
 That means:

 Short and succinct, with proper grammar and spelling.